Find Affordable College Courses

 Gainesville, FL

-Our 2023 rankings named University of Florida the best school in Florida for design and applied arts students working on their master’s degree.
-Located in the midsize city of Gainesville, UF is a public school with a very large student population.
+Our analysis found University of Florida to be the best school for design and applied arts students who want to pursue a master’s degree in Florida.
+Located in the midsize city of Gainesville, UF is a public school with a fairly large student population.

 Full Design & Applied Arts at University of Florida Report